We’ve Got Issues, People

 1 HEALTH CARE

-In 2003, when Gov. Rick Perry was informed that Texas was the 49th healthiest state, his response was, “I don’t want to become Mississippi.”
+In 2003, when Gov. Rick Perry was informed that Texas was the 49th healthiest state, his response was, “Thank God for Mississippi.”

 Anne Dunkleberg, associate director at the nonprofit Center for Public Policy Priorities, has been studying the state’s health care crisis for several years.
 She’s hopeful that a new presidential administration will help solve some of Texas’ problems.
 President-elect Obama already has promised between $2.5 and $5 billion for the Texas Medicaid program in his economic stimulus package.